-Whether you are considering implementing a working from home policy on a permanent basis or as a temporary measure during the current coronavirus outbreak, you will need clear rules setting out any eligibility requirements, how to request working from home and how this will work in practice.
+Whether you are considering implementing a working from home policy on a permanent basis or as a temporary measure, you will need clear rules setting out any eligibility requirements, how to request working from home and how this will work in practice.

 Below we consider some of the key aspects of a working from home policy.